Parking permits

 I just renewed my permit in February, what will happen?

 You will still be able to park as usual using your new permit and this is guaranteed until the end of June 2026.
-In June a decision will be made on what will happen to existing permit holders and we will provide more information then.
-You may be refunded pro-rata, in full or your permit may be honoured until it is due to expire, no decision has been made at this time.
+In June a decision will be made on what will happen to existing permit holders and you will be written to with more information then.
 At this time we cannot provide a more definitive or detailed response as the outcome is unknown.

-The permit on my car states it will expire on 30 April, will I get a ticket?
+The permit on my car states it will expire before 31 July, will I get a ticket?

-No, continue to display the permit on your car as normal until 30 June 2026.
+No, continue to display the permit on your car as normal until 31 July 2026.
 The parking attendants will not ticket your vehicle even though your permit has expired.
-You will be contacted in June with an update on the permit policy.
+You will be written to in July with an update on the permit policy.

 I am about to change my car, and my permit is valid until January 2027, what should I do?